Castellarano is located on the hillside, on the left bank of the Secchia River, to the south east of the administrative centre of the province.

 The best seasons are spring and summer, so as not to miss the attractions of the surrounding hillside area.

-The Church of Santa Maria Assunta whose crypt conserves Romanesque elements; the XV-century Rocchetta, a small fort equipped with three gates, one of which is pointed, a central tower and two lateral towers; the Clock Tower; the stairway of via del Monte; the XVIII-century aqueduct; the Church of Santa Croce and the (private) Castle, restored after damage during the last war.
+The Santa Maria Assunta Church, whose crypt conserves Romanesque elements; the 15th century Rocchetta, a small fort equipped with three gates, one of which is pointed, a central tower and two lateral towers; the Clock Tower; the stairway of via del Monte; the 18th century aqueduct; the Church of Santa Croce and the (private) Castle, restored after damage during the last war.

 The San Valentino Golf Club is located in the valley of the same name.